 Ecology of Being

-In conjunction with Earth Day, we launch Ecology of Being – a project of five new works by Dawn Avery, Carmen Braden, Ian Cusson, Melissa Hui, and Bekah Simms, with poetry by Shannon Webb-Campbell.
-With the generous support of the Canada Council of the Arts’ New Chapters program and ArtsNL, we hope these works and performances will inspire reflection about our connection and interconnections to this planet.
-It is about considering what we may be leaving the next generation and our complicity in the world’s rapid, alarming, and ominous changes.
-This project is also about paying tribute to the gloriousness of our earth and the power of nature, recognizing our dependence on it for survival, resilience, and healing.
+Duo Concertante’s ECOLOGY of BEING is an ambitious and timely commissioning program where music and critical issues intersect.
+Designed to inspire reflection about our connection and interconnections to this planet, Ecology of Being considers what we are leaving the next generation and our complicity in the world’s rapid, alarming, and ominous changes.
+It also pays tribute to the gloriousness of our earth and the power of nature, recognizing our dependence on it for survival, resilience, and healing.

 - Toronto Summer Music on July 29.
 POSTPONED UNTIL 2021